pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 Bernstein’s composition has remained impressively adaptable over the years.
 Tracks from a 1996 compilation, “The Songs of West Side Story,” show the versatility and resilience of a score that retains its veracity when interpreted in diverse musical styles.
 “Somewhere” is conjured as a gospel anthem by Aretha Franklin.
 Selena’s sultry new jack turn on “A Boy Like That” and Trisha Yearwood’s luscious rendering of its companion piece, “I Have A Love” replete with steel guitar, offer an urban vs. country encounter that paraphrases the show’s storyline.
 Even the often maligned “I Feel Pretty” is bent by Little Richard to fit his raucous brand of rhythm and blues.

-Back when musicians mined Broadway shows for themed albums, jazz greats like Oscar Peterson, Andre Previn and Dave Brubeck looked to “West Side Story.”
-Those stirring standards “Maria,” and “Tonight” along with the edgy numbers like “Something’s Coming” and “Cool” showed their straightforward adaptability to the jazz idiom.
-Jazz vocalists tuned in when Anne Ross audaciously ditched the lilt and found the attitude in “I Feel Pretty” backed by the Jerry Mulligan Trio and Lea DeLaria turned up the heat on “Cool” with pianist Brad Mehldau.
+Back when musicians mined Broadway shows for themed albums, jazz greats like Oscar Peterson, Andre Previn and Dave Brubeck looked to _West Side Story_.
+Those stirring standards "Maria", and "Tonight" along with the edgy numbers like "Something's Coming" and "Cool" showed their straightforward adaptability to the jazz idiom.
+Jazz vocalists tuned in when Anne Ross audaciously ditched the lilt and found the attitude in "I Feel Pretty" backed by the Jerry Mulligan Trio and Lea DeLaria turned up the heat on "Cool" with pianist Brad Mehldau.

-Sidelining Sondheim and Shakespeare
+### Sidelining Sondheim and Shakespeare

-But it wasn’t until 2017 that conductor and drummer Bobby Sanabria and his New York based Multiverse Big Band developed “West Side Story—Reimagined.”
-Delving into the work’s Latin origins and compositional undercurrents, this primarily instrumental interpretation directly addresses the social ills that continue to grip society.
+But it wasn't until 2017 that conductor and drummer Bobby Sanabria and his New York based Multiverse Big Band developed _West Side Story—Reimagined_.
+Delving into the work's Latin origins and compositional undercurrents, this primarily instrumental interpretation directly addresses the social ills that continue to grip society.
 In the process Sondheim and Shakespeare are sidelined.

+***

 Photo of Bobby Sanabria at the drums

-With Sondheim’s lyrics out of the way Sanabria offers commentary that at first appears to get in its own way because the new orchestrations speak so powerfully on their own though it soon coalesces with the score’s streetwise soundscape.
+With Sondheim's lyrics out of the way Sanabria offers commentary that at first appears to get in its own way because the new orchestrations speak so powerfully on their own though it soon coalesces with the score’s streetwise soundscape.
 Leading the band from the drum set Sanabria reminisces, cajoles, even preaches a little and emerges as a rhythmic humanist who reaches us with his good intentions and the project’s wholly inclusive vibe.

 As for Shakespeare, while the songs appear in their original sequence, star-crossed storytelling is eclipsed by the infectious energy of the music.
-Sanabria and his team of arrangers bring the score’s Latin influences including an abundance of dances with evocative names like Bomba Yuba and Joropo and even more evocative rhythms to the surface.
-These are some of the sounds that influenced Bernstein when he heard them over Cuban radio while visiting Key West in the 1940s’.
+Sanabria and his team of arrangers bring the score's Latin influences including an abundance of dances with evocative names like Bomba Yuba and Joropo and even more evocative rhythms to the surface.
+These are some of the sounds that influenced Bernstein when he heard them over Cuban radio while visiting Key West in the 1940's.
 They provide fresh insight into the composer.

-As an introduction to “Cool” Sanabria intones “You get pulled over by a New York City police officer, what do you do?”
-He and the band respond ”You be cool!”
+As an introduction to "Cool" Sanabria intones "You get pulled over by a New York City police officer, what do you do?"
+He and the band respond "You be cool!"
 Point taken.

 Jazzheads, a term roughly equivalent to opera buffs but not to be confused with Jazzheads, the label upon which “West Side Story—Reimagined” is released, will be impressed by its jazz bonafides.
 The pulsating array of Latin drums beating is at once enigmatic and welcoming.
 Sharp and decisive brass playing abounds throughout, especially on “Cool,” in which one can almost discern the voices of the Jets despite the absence of lyrics.
 The influence of the late Descarga master and double bass player Cachao is felt on the insinuating syncopation of “Gym Scene-Cha Cha Cha” which subtly picks up the “Maria” theme and ends in a big-band flourish.
 “Maria” opens with a layer of ritualistic chant and rhythmic percussion that remains constant as the melody is settled into with muted brass.
 Strong trumpet and saxophone interplay evokes the gritty character of “Cool” that is otherwise swept up in a swing arrangement.